Ms Ebony Morrison (Years 7-8), Mr Brad Snell (Years 9-10), Ms Jenny Casserly (Years 11-12)

 Act as a resource and link for young people to access outside agencies for health issues.

-The Learning Support Coordinator supports staff to plan, deliver, monitor, assess, and evaluate differentiated teaching and learning programs that meet students’ educational needs with disabilities and learning difficulties.
+The Learning Support Coordinator supports staff in planning, delivering, monitoring, assessing, and evaluating differentiated teaching and learning programs that meet students’ educational needs with disabilities and learning difficulties.

 They consult, support and collaborate with staff, parents and outside agencies.
 Building the capacity of staff enables the school to deliver differentiated programs to students with diverse learning needs and ensures they access the curriculum on the same basis as students without disabilities and learning difficulties.